Nick-Yazdani/ml-notebooks-portfolio/README.md

 5. Build and train modedel
 6. Evaluate model performance
 7. Adjust hyper-paramters or make any other relevant changes and then repeat 5

+## 2. Dog vs Cat Binary Classifier CNN in TensorFlow

+### Introduction

+This is a basic adaptation of one of the TensorFlow examples on building an image classifier.
+In this example it has been used for classification of images that are either images of a dog or a cat.

+#### Motivation

+Just a straightforward example demonstrating my ability to leverage a basic CNN architecture for binary image classification using TensorFlow